wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Abstract/Morphogenesis/Morphogenetic Fields.md

 		These structures have physical effects, but they are not in themselves a type of energy; they act as “geometrical” or spatial causes.
 			The radical difference between this idea and the notion of exclusively energetic causation is illustrated in the contrast between Newton’s and Einstein’s theories of gravitation: according to Newton, the Moon moves around the Earth because it is pulled toward it by an attractive force; according to Einstein, it does so because the very space in which it moves is curved.
 #### Schrödinger Equation and Electromagnetism (Orbitals of Electrons)
+##### Classical Electric Fields and Spatial Patterns
+Charged particles, such as electrons and protons, create electric fields around them.
+	I.e. The presence of the charged particle acts as a source term in the field equations for the electromagnetic field).
+		These fields represent the force that a charge exerts on other charges in its vicinity.
+			 The spatial distribution of electric charges determines the configuration of these electric fields.
+				  For instance, in an atom, the arrangement of electrons around the nucleus forms specific spatial patterns known as orbitals.
+					   These orbitals are solutions to the Schrödinger equation and describe the probability distribution of finding an electron in a particular region of space.

+The spatial structure of the electric field $\mathbf{E}$ determines how the field varies from point to point in space.
+	This variation influences the work required to move a charge within the field.
+###### Coulomb's Law
+The electric field created by a point charge $q$ decreases with the square of the distance from the charge:
+$$\LARGE \mathbf{E} = \frac{q}{4 \pi \epsilon_0} \frac{\mathbf{r}}{|\mathbf{r}|^3}$$
+##### Potential Energy in Classical Electric Fields
+The potential energy of a charged particle in an electric field is a measure of the work done to move the particle within the field.
+	It depends on the spatial configuration of the electric field, which is directly influenced by the positions and magnitudes of the charges creating the field.
+		 When charges are arranged in a certain pattern, the electric field configuration changes, altering the potential energy landscape.
+			 This is why different spatial arrangements of atoms (and their constituent charges) result in different potential energy states.
+###### Electric Potential
+The electric potential $V$ at a point is related to the electric field:
+$$\LARGE V = -\int \mathbf{E} \cdot d\mathbf{r}$$
+###### Potential Energy
+The potential energy $U$ of a charge $q$ at a point with electric potential $V$ is:
+$$\LARGE U = qV$$

+Therefore, the arrangement of multiple charges creates a complex electric field pattern, influencing the potential energy landscape.
+	Different configurations lead to different potential energy states.
+##### Stable and Unstable States in Classical Electric Fields
+Not all spatial arrangements of charges have the same potential energy.
+	The most stable arrangement is typically the one with the lowest potential energy.
+		 This principle is seen in chemical structures, where atoms arrange themselves to minimize the system's overall potential energy.
+			  If a system is in a higher energy state, it tends to move towards a lower energy state, leading to more stable configurations.
+				   This movement is driven by the electric forces resulting from the spatial patterns of the charges.

+Thus, the spatial patterns of electrically charged particles define the electric fields and consequently the potential energy of the system.
+	These energetic considerations determine the stability of different configurations, guiding the system towards the most stable, low-energy arrangement​​​​​​.
+##### Quantum Fields and Spatial Structure (i.e. Spatial Patterns)
-The possible ways in which the atoms can combine together are given by the Schrödinger equation of quantum mechanics, which enables the orbitals of electrons to be calculated in terms of probabilities; in the quantum field theory of matter these orbitals can be regarded as structures within the electron-positron field.
+The possible ways in which the atoms can combine together are given by the Schrödinger equation of quantum mechanics, which enables the orbitals of electrons to be calculated in terms of probabilities; in the quantum field theory of matter these **orbitals can be regarded as structures within the electron-positron field**.
 	But since electrons and atomic nuclei are electrically charged, they are also associated with spatial patterns within the electromagnetic field, and hence with potential energies.
 		 Not all the possible spatial arrangements of a given number of atoms have the same potential energy, and only the arrangement with the lowest potential energy will be stable.
 			![[Pasted image 20240729072635.png]]